 The M.S. in Biostatistics is a two-year program.
 It is designed to train students to meet the growing need in managed care organizations, medical research, and the pharmaceutical industry for graduates with technical skills in data analysis.
 In contrast to the more general M.P.H. degree, the M.S. degree emphasizes the mastery of biostatistical skills from the beginning of the plan of study.
 While graduates of this program may apply to the Ph.D. degree program, the M.S. degree is itself quite marketable as a terminal degree.

-The Biostatistics track requires the completion of thirteen required and elective courses (excluding the Ethics course, EPH 600b; the Seminar, BIS 525a and b; and the Summer Internship, BIS 695c) and satisfactory completion of the Master’s Thesis Research.
+The Biostatistics track requires the completion of fifteen required and elective courses (excluding EPH 600b; the Seminar, BIS 525a and b; and the Summer Internship, BIS 695c).

-In addition, students must complete two elective courses chosen from the list below.
+In addition, students must complete two Biostatistics elective courses chosen from the list below and two Statistics and Data Science electives at the 600 level.
 Students will also be required to take a Professional Skills Seminar (dates and times announced during the fall term).

 Biostatistics electives are to be selected from these courses: BIS 557a, Computational Statistics; BIS 567a, Bayesian Statistics; BIS 643b, Theory of Survival Analysis; BIS 646b, Nonparametric Statistical Methods and Their Applications; BIS 651b, Spatial Statistics in Public Health; and BIS 691b, Theory of Generalized Linear Models.
 Students demonstrating a mastery of topics covered by the required courses may replace them with more advanced courses but must receive written permission from the DGS prior to enrolling in the substitute courses.